USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 **Technology package resolution:** In OMEGA, producer decisions are made using complete packages of technologies which are integral to, and inseparable from, the definition of a candidate vehicle.
 In other words, a change to any of the individual technology components would result in a different candidate vehicle.
 The 'simulated_vehicles.csv' file contains the information for each candidate vehicle that is needed for modeling producer decisions, including the costs and emissions rates that are associated with the technology package.

-**Technology component resolution:** Even though the model operates using full technology packages (mentioned above), it may sometimes be helpful to track the application of particular sub-components of a package.
+**Technology component resolution:** Though the model operates using full technology packages (mentioned above), it may sometimes be helpful to track the application of particular sub-components of a package.
 The user can choose to add flags to the 'simulated_vehicles.csv' file to identify which types of components are present on the candidate vehicles.
 These flags are then used by the model to tabulate the penetration of components in the vehicle stock over time.

 **Market class resolution:** The level of detail, and type of information used within the Producer and Consumer modules is different.
 For example, we assume that consumers are not aware of the compliance implications and detailed design choices made by the producer, unless those factors are evident in the price, availability, or key attributes of a vehicle.
 Therefore, consumer decisions regarding the demanded shares of vehicles are modeled based on vehicle characteristics aggregated at the market class level.
 The user's determination of the appropriate resolution for the market classes will depend on the chosen specification for share response modeling within the Consumer Module.
-Note that within the Consumer Module, even while share response is modeled at the market class level, other consumer decisions (like reregistration and use) can be based on more detailed vehicle-level information.
+Note that within the Consumer Module, while share response is modeled at the market class level, other consumer decisions (like reregistration and use) can be based on more detailed vehicle-level information.

-**Producer resolution:** The producers in OMEGA are the regulated entities subject to the policy alternatives being analyzed, and are responsible (together with the consumers and policy) for the decisions about the quantities and characteristics of the vehicles produced.
+**Producer resolution:** The producers in OMEGA are the regulated entities subject to the policy alternatives being analyzed and are responsible (together with the consumers and policy) for the decisions about the quantities and characteristics of the vehicles produced.
 The user can choose to model the producers either as an aggregate entity with the assumption that compliance credits are available in an unrestricted market (i.e. 'perfect trading'), or as individual entities with no trading between firms.

 **Consumer resolution:** The approach to account for heterogeneity in consumers is an important consideration when modeling the interaction between producer decisions and the demand for vehicles.
 By taking advantage of user-definable submodules, a developer can set-up the Consumer Module to account for different responses between consumer segments.